A1rPun/castle-crashers-resource/Levels/WizardCastleTakeoff.md

 *TODO: insert image*

-Hold block before the cutscene starts and you will be OoB after the cutscene.
+- Hold block before the cutscene starts and you will be OoB after the cutscene. or
+- Stand behind the destroyed well while another player starts the cutscene.

 ## <a name="fastexit"></a>Fast exit with boomerang